For the advancement of gender equality and empowerment of women and girls around the world.

 Health and Nutrition Officer, UNICEF Mexico

-Want to LEarn more about GenderPro from Former students?
+Want to learn more about GenderPro from Former students?

 Recently, GWI held a webinar to celebrate the launch of the GenderPro Credential Exam.
 The webinar was an opprtunity to learn more about the GenderPro Initiative and hear from past course participants, instructors and GenderPro Alliance members about the importance of building professional capacity around gender in international development.
-You can watch the webinar here.

 The GenderPro Initiative, led by the Global Women’s Institute, was developed in collaboration with the following schools at the George Washington University: the Elliott School of International Affairs, the College of Professional Studies, and the School of Media and Public Affairs.